sighingnow/jekyll-gitbook/_pages/IVR.md

 ### Fill in the form with the details provided and agent email address you created in the previous lab, then click "Update Directions"
+>Please skip the task if you are doing the labs on the Gold Tenant.
+The task below is only for the Lab Tenant option where you have received an email with the Lab tenant credentials.
+In a such case, please copy and paste the data from the email into the corresponding fields.
+{: .block-tip }
 <form id="IVRdeets">

   <label for="DN">EP DN you were assigned:</label><br>